Autopsy of an Egyptian Mummy

 Malaria was ruled out early because no DNA evidence was found of Malaria.

-In the end and in this cases – Tuberculosis was the cause of death.
+In the end and in this case – Tuberculosis was the cause of death.